-It is getting close to Christmas and the New Year, and soon the debate around the celebration on January 26th will again arise.
-According to Andrew Bolt Blog Posts reference to Leo Maglen’s article out of the Quadrant rubbish bin, the Aboriginal people of this land now known as ‘Australia’ should simply
+It is getting close to Christmas and the New Year, and soon the debate around the celebration on January 26th will rise again.
+According to Andrew Bolt’s reference to Leo Maglen’s article in Quadrant, implies that ‘Aboriginal’ people of these lands now known as ‘Australia’ should just –

 “BE GLAD IT WAS THE BRITISH”